Producer Interview Questions

 Question: Can you describe your journey to becoming a producer?

 Example: “My road to becoming a producer started when I was young and participated in junior theater productions.
 I started helping with the scenery and then moved on to acting and eventually directing.
-I became fascinated with all the details needed for a successful theater production and started learning about the role of a producer.
+I became fascinated with all of the details needed for a successful theater production and started learning about the role of a producer.
 I studied film in college and always knew that I wanted to be on the production side rather than in front of the camera.
-I was fortunate to intern with several production companies, which provided me with the experience and skills I needed to get a job as a producer eventually.”
+I was fortunate to intern with several production companies which provided me with the experience and skills I needed to eventually get a job as a producer.”

 Question: What methods do you use to communicate effectively with directors, actors, crew members, and writers to discuss details of a production?

 Explanation: As a producer, one of the vital talents you need to have is the ability to communicate with a diverse group of people.
 Interviewers will ask about your communication skills and how you go about effectively getting people to do what you need them to do during film production.
 This is an example of an operational question.

 Example: “One of the things I have learned during my career as a producer is that film productions employ a diverse group of people.
 Each of these individuals has a different communication style.
 To be effective, I need to be able to quickly sense how each team member communicates and then alter my style to address their specific needs.
 When speaking to the entire group, I try to keep my style as neutral as possible.”

 Question: What do you look for in a script when deciding whether you would like to join a project as the producer?

 Explanation: This is another operational question.
 Operational questions seek to understand how you go about doing your job.
 The best way to respond to operational questions is directly and concisely.
 You should also be prepared for follow-up questions.